shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step5.md

-You saw from the browser audit that some of the Storedog app's CWV scores from syntethic browser testing were undesirable.
+You saw from the browser audit that some of the Storedog app's CWV scores from synthetic browser testing were undesirable.

-Let's use Datadog RUM to see how the app is performing and investigate any bad performance.
+Let's use Datadog RUM to see how the app is performing and "investigate any critical performance issues.

-1. Navigate to the <a href="https://app.datadoghq.com/rum/list" target="_datadog">**UX Monitoring > Rum Applications**</a>.
+1. Navigate to the <a href="https://app.datadoghq.com/rum/list" target="_datadog">**UX Monitoring > RUM Applications**</a>.

-    Change the time range in the upper right to `Past 5 minutes`.
+    Change the time range in the upper right to `Past 5 minutes` to zoom in on the most recent events.

 2. In the **Storedog** application panel, you will see visualizations for User Sessons, Loading Time, and % of views with errors.
 Click **Application Overview** for this application.